Bare Trusts and Discretionary Trusts

 The Bare Trust

 Where a beneficiary is under the age of 18 (or 16 in Scotland) and cannot hold property in their own name, it can be held on trust for them and this gives a simple route to providing for, for instance, grandchildren.
 The beneficiaries have an absolute and immediate right to both capital and accumulated income, subject only to their attaining full legal age.
 Suppose that a grandparent, GP, sets up an account at a stockbrokers in the name of their son, S as bare trustee for S’s three children, G1, G2 and G3.
 The portfolio, although it may be managed as one common pool of money, is beneficially owned by each of G1, G2 and G3 as to their 1/3 share, and so is the income, in the form of dividends or bank interest, received into the account.
 G1, G2 and G3 (or S on their behalf) must include the income they receive in any one tax year on their tax declaration (although if they earn less than the individual personal allowance they may not have to submit a return) and can claim credit for their share of any income tax deducted.
-If securities are sold and a Capital Gain results then, similarly 1/3 of the gain as attributed to each of the beneficiaries, who must, if it exceeds their personal annual exempt amount, declare it and pay Capital Gains Tax on it via their personal Tax Returns.
+If securities are sold and a Capital Gain results then, similarly 1/3 of the gain is attributed to each of the beneficiaries, who must, if it exceeds their personal annual exempt amount, declare it and pay Capital Gains Tax on it via their personal Tax Returns.
 When the grandchildren G1, G2 and G3 each reach the age of 18, they are entitled to call for their share without any restriction.
 If they do not, the “bare trust” arrangement simply continues.
 From an Inheritance Tax point of view, the gift by GP is tantamount to an outright gift.
-It is a “Potentially Exempt” transfer and, provided GP survives the gift by 7 years, no Inheritance Tax will payable on it as it has left GP’s estate.
+It is a “Potentially Exempt” transfer and, provided GP survives the gift by 7 years, no Inheritance Tax will payable on it on his death as it has left GP’s estate.
 If GP did die within 7 years and the Potentially Exempt transfer “failed”, the value at the time of the gift would be added back into GP’s estate for purposes of calculating the Inheritance Tax on their death.

 The Discretionary Trust